goksagun/scheduler-bundle/README.md

 This Cron will call the command scheduler every minute.
 When the `scheduler:run` command is executed, application will evaluate your scheduled tasks and runs the tasks that are due.
+If you want to run task(s) as asynchronously call the command scheduler with async flag `scheduler:run --async`.

 Installation
 ============